siyangsun/courtyard/content/defensive cooldowns.md

 ---

 ## most effective defensive cooldowns (from my experience)
+I actually ran an experiment for a while where I would list out a bunch of things that I considered "defensive cooldowns", and log whenever I used them how effective they felt like they were / how easy they felt to do.
+The most effective ones were:

 - cold shower (at least 60 seconds). cool is good (and easy), as cold as possible is best
 - dress up as if going out
 - hot shower, funny enough. nice-smelling fragrances amplify this effect